danielcorin/blog/content/posts/2024/evals-unit-testing-for-lms.md

 Evals are like the unit tests for LLMs.
-Similar to unit tests, evals can take on many different forms -- they are just code you run to generate a model completion the check the contents of that completion.
+Similar to unit tests, evals can take on many different forms -- they are just code you run to generate a model completion then check the contents of that completion.
 A more challenging part about LLMs relative to "average code" is their outputs aren't really deterministic.
-Let's think non-deterministic (less-deterministic?) code for a second.
-If you were testing a random number generator you might write code like
+Let's think about non-deterministic (less-deterministic?) code for a second.
+If you were testing a random number generator you might write code like this:
-this:

 ```python
 from random import random